 One of the holiday triggers that is very common around this time of year is gift giving.
 The stress of finding the “perfect” gift for a friend, loved one or even a casual workplace get together can feel overwhelming.
 Which is why being mindful about our gift giving can be a powerful practice.
 By focusing on how we want to feel when gifting, that intention can bring a level of thoughtfulness and joy that will naturally begin to translate to the gift.
 Here are just a few guidelines I like to keep in mind when it comes to mindful gift giving and help us enJOY the season.

 Gift with purpose: Identify socially responsible businesses that give back or have a business model that balances purpose and profit.
 One of my favorite brands right now is Bombas.
 Not only are these socks the comfiest (and stylish) socks I’ve ever owned, but the company was started to make an impact on communities in the U.S. and for every pair purchased, they donate a pair to someone in need.
+I also love The Little Market which has beautiful fair trade home decor that empowers women artisans globally.
+And of course, a shameless plug for our BlueAvocado (re)zips, of which I am the co-founder.
+One (re)zip can eliminate up to 1000 plastic bags.
+Available at Amazon and Target.
 You can also check B Corp for a list of companies that keep purpose at the forefront of business.

 Give the gift of giving: Consider donating to a local charity or organization that aligns with your values in the name of a person.
-ACLU, Planned Parenthood, and of course the many meaningful organizations supporting cancer patients and caregivers are some of my go-tos.
+ACLU, Planned Parenthood, Undies For Everyone, Together Rising, MindUp, and of course the many meaningful organizations supporting cancer patients and caregivers are some of my go-tos.

 Give the gift presence: While willingness is key for anyone wanting to cultivate a mindfulness practice for themselves, there are some thoughtful tools that can gently invite people on the journey.
 I love the Lumenkind Mindful Marks created by my dear friend Natalie Glover.
 These are easy touchstones to bring some mindfulness into your everyday.
 And of course, you can always purchase a gift certificate for private coaching with me or to be applied to one of my online programs.
 Just contact me for details.
 If you are looking for an unlikely holiday gift, this is a great time to pick up some extra copies of Here We Grow to have on hand to share throughout next year:-) As always, so grateful for your support.